-Plenty of dogs will happily run after a thrown toy, but then refuse to bring it back — or they might pick up the toy and make you chase them around just for funsies.
+Plenty of dogs will happily run after a thrown toy but then don't want to bring it back.
+Or they might pick up the toy and make you chase them around just for fun — dogs just love a game of keep-away!
 Other dogs are more interested in the hair between their toes than the fetch toy you’re trying to get them excited about.

-Fetch is a great way to get your dog exercise that will stave off health problems like obesity, and provide an energy outlet to curb any destructive behaviors.
-It’s also a handy way to tucker them out so they get the sleep they need.
+Fetch is a great way to get your dog exercise and to burn excess energy.
+It’s a handy way to tucker them out, so they get the sleep they need.
 Plus, it will keep them mentally stimulated and strengthen your bond together.

 Step 1: Introduce the Fetch Toy